cbib/virhunter/README.md

 ```
 ## Using VirHunter for prediction

+When being used for prediction of the viral contigs,
 VirHunter takes as input a fasta file with contigs and outputs a prediction for each contig to be viral, host (plant) or bacterial.

 Before running VirHunter you have to fill in the config.yaml.
 For the prediction you need to fill in only the `predict` part.